 During the murder trial, evidence was heard that the killers drove around and selected their victims randomly.
 Hutchinson served 15 years of a life sentence.
 He previously stated his lack of regret in Peter Taylor’s BBC documentary Loyalists in 1999 (above).

-flegflag how they actually bow down to their flag.
+“Well you know I find it very rich that an American would tell us to think about a new fleg flag how they actually bow down to their flag.
 You know, from my point of view, you know, the Union Jack is the national flag of the country.
 I am British and I live in Britain.
 So, I don’t want to see a new flag or do I want to even be involved in trying to create one.”

 Current PUP leader and former UVF member Billy Hutchinson with Noel Thompson on BBC One’s Spotlight last night.